natura-cosmeticos/natds-js/packages/web/README.md

 )
 ```

-## Is included in package
+## Included in package

-When you install `@naturacosmeticos/natds-web`, the following packages will be installed too:
+Installing `@naturacosmeticos/natds-web` will also install the following packages:

 - `@material-ui/core`
 - `@naturacosmeticos/natds-icons`